 As discussed in more detail under "-Elements of the Executive Compensation Program-Long Term Incentives," our Named Executive Officers, as well as other Company employees, are eligible to receive equity awards that vest based upon the Company's financial performance against pre-established goals.
-For the fiscal 2018 - fiscal 2020 performance period, our Named Executive Officers received a portion of their equity incentive compensation in the form of performance shares, which vest, if at all, based on the Company's TSR compared to the TSR of the Russell 2000 Index.
-The performance period for these awards has yet to be completed, so no vesting has occurred.
+For the fiscal 2018 - fiscal 2020 performance period, our Named Executive Officers received a portion of their equity incentive compensation in the form of performance shares, which vest, if at incentive compensation representing the majority of total compensation.
+Accordingly, for fiscal 2018, the CEO had 81.1% of his target pay "at risk," or dependent upon both the Company's and his individual performance, and the other Named Executive Officers had on average 67.1% of their target pay "at risk".